 - Insulin: Insulin is a hormone that pulls sugar into the cells to be used by the body.
 If it’s too high, this signifies a danger of not only heart disease but also diabetes (which in turn leads to heart disease).
 Insulin goes up before blood sugar does, and many doctors only look at blood sugar, not insulin.
 This is backwards because by the time blood sugar goes up; insulin has been high for a while and creates inflammation.

 You can lower cholesterol naturally by using the following natural remedies for high cholesterol:

 - Cholesterol Formula is a comprehensive formula that contains several proven natural cholesterol lowering ingredients.
 It will lower LDL (the “bad” cholesterol) and raise HDL (the “good” cholesterol).
 This is one of our best selling products.

-- Niasafe is a non-flushing form of niacin that can lower VLDL (another “bad” form of cholesterol), triglycerides, total cholesterol, and LDL cholesterol.
+- Non-flushing forms of niacin can lower VLDL (another “bad” form of cholesterol), triglycerides, total cholesterol, and LDL cholesterol.